Artist Spotlight: Sargent Claude Johnson

 Career in California

-Johnson settled in California around 1915, got married and had a daughter, Pearl, in 1923.
-By 1925 he owned a house in a Black neighborhood of Berkeley.
+Working on the passenger trains eventually took Johnson to California, where he settled permanently around 1915.
+He eventually got married and had a daughter, Pearl, in 1923.
+By 1925, he owned a house in a Black neighborhood of Berkeley.

 By this point, Johnson was already creating art while he continued his artistic studies at Best’s Art School and the California School of Fine Arts (later renamed the San Francisco Art Institute).
 While he was in school, he studied with influential sculptors Ralph Stackpole and Beniamino Bufano.